pocketworks/pocketworks-web-2017/_jobs/scrum-master.md

 content-col: 8
 avail-title: Scrum Master
 avail-subtitle: April 2017.
 Leeds.
 Office Based.
 Flexible Options.
-avail-desc: Help us research, design and validate modern user-centric digital products for startups and established businesses.
+avail-desc: Help our business embrace agile more deeply, and help the teams achieve a fluid, enjoyable agile process.
 ---

 ## Join Pocketworks as a Scrum Master